HongLiang1997/OODBS/README.md

 - The frontend uses client-side routing for passenger, driver, and admin experiences.
 - The project is designed as a practical full-stack prototype and can be extended with more advanced scheduling and live transport integration.

-## Next steps

-If you want to extend the project further, common next improvements include:

-- Add authentication hardening for admin and user roles
-- Connect live traffic or mapping APIs
-- Add more detailed booking and dispatch workflows
-- Improve the admin UI with richer analytics and reporting